 Satoransky’s career-high 27 lead Bulls past Hawks

 The Hawks struggled without forward John Collins, who was serving the second game of a 25-game suspension for violating the NBA's drug policy.
-Jabari Parker, his replacement, contributed a team-high 18 points, and veteran Vince Carter scored 14.
+Jabari Parker, his replacement in the starting lineup, contributed a team-high 18 points, and veteran Vince Carter scored 14 off the bench.
 It was a dismal offensive night for the Hawks, who made only 6 of 30 3-pointers and turned the ball over 24 times.
 Trae Young entered the game averaging 27.2 points but was limited to nine points and was 0-for-8 on 3-pointers.

 Two of Atlanta's rookies struggled on the second end of the back-to-back after scoring career highs on Tuesday night.
 De'Andre Hunter, who scored 16 on Tuesday, was limited to four points, and Cam Reddish, who scored 12 the previous night, managed only five points.
 The Bulls established their dominance early and led 33-19 after one quarter and 56-41 at halftime.
-Chicago outscored Atlanta 9-2 to start the second half and led by 22 when Satoransky banked in a floater at 9:41 to put the Bulls ahead 65-43.
-Chicago continued to expand its lead and led 91-65 to start the final quarter.
+Chicago outscored Atlanta 9-2 to start the second half and led by 22 after Satoransky banked in a floater at 9:41 to put the Bulls ahead 65-43.
+Chicago continued to expand its lead, stretching it to 91-65 to start the final quarter.

-The Bulls shot 49.4 percent from the field and 39.4 percent on 3-pointers, making 13 of 33.
+The Bulls shot 50 percent from the field and 39.4 percent on 3-pointers, making 13 of 33.
 The Hawks complete their three-game homestand on Friday, when they host the Sacramento Kings.
-The Bulls play again on Saturday, when they host the Houston Rockets.
+The Bulls next play on Saturday, when they host the Houston Rockets.

 --Field Level Media